OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 A higher base stake incentivize honest participation by making it more expensive to launch these types of attacks.
 However, a higher base stake also translates to a higher barrier to entry for your chain's node operators.
 This is another tradeoff to consider.

-If you're not sure what to put here, use the default value of `100000000000000000`, which translates to 0.1 ETH (assuming that your chain's `Stake token` is set to `0x000..000`).
+If you're not sure what to put here, use the default value of `0.1` Ethers.
-Note that if you are using another ERC-20 token as `Stake token`, then this number would represent the number of tokens on **decimal**.
-For instance, if the token you are setting as `Stake token` has 8 digits of decimal, then `100000000` represents 1 token as base stake.

 ### Owner